apedroed88/pysqlbuilder/README.rst

 Updating Data
 ^^^^^^^^^^^^^^
-PyPika allows update queries to be constructed with or without where clauses.
+pysqlbuilder allows update queries to be constructed with or without where clauses.

 .. code-block:: python